VogelsLab/Inhgrams/README.md

 ```
 ## Data

-Data to reproduce the results will be archived on Zenodo (DOI: 10.5281/zenodo.20764012) upon acceptance.
+Data to reproduce the results will be archived on Zenodo (DOI: 10.5281/zenodo.20764012) upon final publication.
 Raw simulation files are archived at ISTA servers.

 ## Citation